 Allele sharing: If two donors have the same allele at a locus, this is called allele sharing.
 It frequently occurs when donors are relatives, since siblings share a lot of DNA.
 It might be difficult to distinguish if an allele is shared between donors, or if a single donor simply is homozygous for this allele; in both cases, the peak height for that allele is higher.
-This can be seen in the third picture from the left of Figure 3; allele 8 has twice as much information as alleles 6 and 9.
+This can be seen in the third picture from the left of Figure 3; allele 8 is twice as high as alleles 6 and 9.

 Allele drop-out: If the DNA was degraded, for example due to sunlight, some parts of the DNA might not be present in the sample to measure.
-It is also possible that the amount of available DNA is so small, that the alleles fall below a certain noise filter.
+It is also possible that the amount of available DNA is so small, that the alleles fall below a certain detection threshold.
 Because of this low quality or quantity of DNA, some allele fragments might not show up in the profile at all, which is called drop-out.
 This can be seen in the right-most picture of Figure 3; only 3 alleles are found.